n7down/DevelopersHandbook/README.md

-# Robotics Developer Handbook
+# Developers Handbook
-This repository is designed to organize all of the nessesary materials and resources to becoming a successful robotics developer with zero to no software or hardware experience.
+This repository is designed to organize all of the nessesary materials and resources to with the mastery of software development zero to no software experience.

 ## Table of Contents
 1. [Big-O](big-o/README.md)